 - 1. CHROM chromosome: An identifier from the reference genome or an angle-bracketed ID String ("<ID>") pointing to a contig in the assembly file (cf. the ##assembly line in the header).
 All entries for a specific CHROM must form a contiguous block within the VCF file.
 (String, no whitespace permitted, Required). - 2.
 POS position: The reference position, with the 1st base having position 1.
 Positions are sorted numerically, in increasing order, within each reference sequence CHROM.
 It is permitted to have multiple records with the same POS.
 Telomeres are indicated by using positions 0 or N+1, where N is the length of the corresponding chromosome or contig.
 (Integer, Required) - 3.
 ID identifier: Semicolon-separated list of unique identifiers where available.
 If this is a dbSNP variant the rs number(s) should be used.
 No identifier should be present in more than one data record.
 If there is no identifier available, then the MISSING value should be used.
 (String, no whitespace or semicolons permitted, duplicate values not allowed.) - 4.
 REF reference base(s): Each base must be one of A,C,G,T,N (case insensitive).
 Multiple bases are permitted.
 The value in the POS field refers to the position of the first base in the String.
-For simple insertions and deletions in which either the REF or one of the ALT alleles would otherwise be null/empty, the REF and ALT Strings must include the base before the variant (which must be reflected in the POS field), unless the variant occurs at position 1 on the contig in which case it must include the base after the variant; this padding base is not required (although it is permitted) e.g. for complex substitutions or other variants where all alleles have at least one base represented in their Strings.
+For simple insertions and deletions in which either the REF or one of the ALT alleles would otherwise be null/empty, the REF and ALT Strings must include the base before the event (which must be reflected in the POS field), unless the event occurs at position 1 on the contig in which case it must include the base after the event; this padding base is not required (although it is permitted) for e.g. complex substitutions or other events where all alleles have at least one base represented in their Strings.
 If any of the ALT alleles is a symbolic allele (an angle-bracketed ID String "<ID>") then the padding base is required and POS denotes the coordinate of the base preceding the polymorphism.
-The exception to this is the <> symbolic allele for which the reference call interval includes the POS base.
-Tools processing VCF files are not required to preserve case in the REF allele Strings.
+Tools processing VCF files are not required to preserve case in the allele Strings.
 (String, Required).